andytudhope/living-blue-book/source/knowledge_repo/index.md

 Be remembered; involved with past and future.
 Only through time time is conquered." — T. S. Eliot

+"You say you’ve unrolled the carpet of time, step then beyond life itself and reason, till you arrive at God’s command." — Hakim Abul-Majd Majdūd ibn Ādam Sanā'ī Ghaznavi

 "So, instead of trying to pull ourselves up by our bootlaces, let's take off our shoes altogether, feel the earth beneath our feet and the sun in our hair.
 Then, when we step forward with helping hands, we will leave no trace." — Anthony Osler

 "The melody of love swells forth, and the rhythm of love’s detachment beats the time." — Kabîr